yzia2000/journal/src/pages/posts/index.md

 Hi!
 This is my first journal entry.
 I created this journal because trying to create great blog posts is hard and decision paralysis or procrastination are not great places to be in.
 This will be raw and informal.
-Will record events and ideas so I do not forget.
+Will record events and ideas so I don't forget.

 On a complete side note, this journal was a means for me to try astro.
 Been watching a ton of [great videos](https://youtu.be/fp3mYVoMN7w) about it and it